-As currently approved, Clatsop County Goal 5 has not inventoried any riparian corridors or adopted a "safe harbor" approach to riparian corridor protection.
-Oregon Administrative Rule (OAR) 660-023-0090 requires local governments to amend acknowledged plans as part of its periodic review process.
-Because the County is no longer subject to mandatory period review requirements, the County is likely out of compliance with this requirement.
+As-The currently approved, acknowledged, Clatsop County Comprehensive Plan's Goal 5 element (chapter/section?) has does not include inventoried inventories or policies for any riparian corridors, nor does the county code include measures to protect or adopted a "safe harbor" approach to riparian corridors-protection.
+Oregon Administrative Rule (OAR) 660-023-0990-0250, adopted in 1996, requires local governments to amend acknowledged plans or land use regulations to address Goal 5 and the requirements of [Division 23] at periodic review as part of its periodic review process.
+Because the County is no longer subject to mandatory period review requirements, the rule no longer sets a timeline for the County is likely out of to come into compliance with this requirementOAR 660-023-0090.